-The Authority shall also provide a preference for the elderly and near-elderly disabled households at Carino and Deptford Park Apartments.
+The Authority shall also provide a preference for the elderly and near-elderly disabled households at Carino Park Apartments and Deptford Park Apartments.
 Applicants are provided 1 point for this preference.
 An Elderly household is defined as one whose head, co-head, or spouse is 62 years of age or older.
-A Near-Elderly Disabled household is defined as one whose head, co-head, or spouse is between the ages of 50 and 62 years and the head, co-head, or spouse is disabled.
+A Near-Elderly Disabled household is defined as one whose head, co-head, or spouse is between the ages of 50 and 62 years and is disabled. disabled is defined in 42 U.S.C.
+423 (the Social Security definition); as a person who is determined to have a physical, mental or emotional impairment that is expected to be of long-continued and indefinite duration; is substantially impeded in his or her ability to live independently; is of such nature that the ability to live independently could be improved by more suitable housing conditions; or has a developmental disability as defined in 42 U.S.C.
+6001.